Nuclei-Software/nuclei-linux-sdk/README.md

 ## Booting Linux on Nuclei xl-spike

 **Note**: `xl_spike` tool should be installed and added into **PATH** in advance.
+Contact with our sales via email contact@nucleisys.com to get `xl-spike` tools.

 ### Toolchain Setup
 #### Build using external toolchain